AlexJHayward/J2M/README.md

 # J2M

+I forked this so I could minify and keep using it for drafts actions and such, to build a new minified version, just run `node minify.js`.
+The output will overwrite whatever is currently in `J2M.min.js`.

 ## JIRA to MarkDown text format converter
 Convert from JIRA text formatting to GitHub Flavored MarkDown and back again.
 Just because I got tired of reformatting text between GitHub (PR's) and JIRA.